manticoresoftware/manticoresearch/manual/Securing_and_compacting_a_table/Backup_and_restore.md

 ## BACKUP SQL command reference

-You can also back up your data through MySQL by running the simple command `BACKUP TO /path/to/backup`.
+You can also back up your data through SQL by running the simple command `BACKUP TO /path/to/backup`.

 ### General syntax of BACKUP